Stress Free Flying With Kids

 Social distancing rules and guidelines for wearing masks are something to think about.
 It can be stressful for adults, and unfamiliar to kids– even those who are experienced with flying.
 We know it can be an intimidating process to plan travel right now.

-Here are a few tips from our experiences traveling, that can hopefully keep the process from feeling overwhelming!
+Here are a few tips from our experiences traveling, that can hopefully keep the process of flying with kids from feeling overwhelming!

 - Prior to heading to the airport, let kids know what to expect!